 Mental Health, Systemic Racism, and Young Black Artists, Designers, and Activists: A Panel Discussion

 Columbus' next generation of Black artists, designers, and activists face extraordinary psychological pressures simply living within a culture of systemic white supremacy, let alone when they focus their energies and talents into anti-racist and abolitionist work.
-As part of his October residency at CCAD, author and activist Hanif Abdurraqib will moderate this panel discussion about the mental health challenges encountered by young Black, indigenous, and POC creatives and activists, including the unique intersectional and systemic prejudices which oppress LGBTQIA+ people and communities of color.
+As part of his October residency at CCAD, author and activist Hanif Abdurraqib moderated a panel discussion about the mental health challenges encountered by young Black, indigenous, and POC creatives and activists, including the unique intersectional and systemic prejudices which oppress LGBTQIA+ people and communities of color.

 Panelists included Dionne Custer Edwards, a writer, educator, and the Director of Learning & Public Practice at the Wexner Center for the Arts; Lisa Hayes, MSW, LISW-S, a Clinical Social Worker based in Columbus; and Bobby T Luck, a visual artist and education activist based in Columbus.
 The event was presented by CCAD's Counseling & Wellness Center, Visiting Artists & Scholars program, and Department of Liberal Arts.
 View the full panel discussion below.